 Pack a pair of shoes in case you are planning to go for a difficult trek.
 Most of the hiking in the region are done at leisure and are of an intermediate level that do not require professional shoes.
 Definitely ditch your heels.
 You simply cannot wear them on a regular day unless you plan to go to an upbeat restaurant or a club.
 If you really want to wear one during the day, opt for a mid-height wedges instead.

-How to pack for South-East Asia
+What to pack for Southeast Asia

 1. Use a backpack